Skip to main content

 Recommended Reading - GST Login Guide

-• Advances received for supplies: GST rate on advances (when supply is pending or invoice not issued) will be determined as per time of supply provisions under Section 14 of the CGST Act.
+• Advances received for supplies: GST rate on advances (when supply is pending or invoice not issued) will be determined as per the time of supply provisions under Section 14 of the CGST Act.

 • Purchases before a GST rate change: If inward supplies were received before a rate change and tax was charged at the then-prevailing rate, ITC can still be availed at that rate, subject to conditions under Section 16(1) and Section 49.